behnamazimi/behnamazimi/README.md

 ### ![](./rising_hand.png) Hi friends, I'm Behnam and this in my one pager.

 This is what you can find about me in [Linkedin][2]:
-> Passionate full-stack (front-end heavy) software developer with commercial experience since 2012.
+> Passionate software developer with professional experience since 2012.
+Experienced web developer focused on the front-end and took part in many projects as a full-stack developer.
 Bachelor's degree in Software Engineering.
 Self-learning capabilities.
 Skilled in many coding and designing tools.
+Good at algorithmic problem-solving approaches and team working.

 It's just the formal side 🙃.
 In fact, I'm a developer who loves to learn when I find some time.
 Also, I'm someone who enjoys sharing, I share everything that I can, It could be an article in my blog, a simple code snippet, or even a